 In recent periods, United States and global markets, as well as general economic conditions, have been disrupted and volatile.
 Concerns regarding the financial strength of financial institutions have led to distress in credit markets and issues relating to liquidity among financial institutions.
 Some financial institutions around the world have failed; others have been forced to seek acquisition partners.
-The United States and other governments have taken steps to try to stabilize the financial system, including investing in financial institutions.
-M&T and Provident's businesses and financial institutions generally and our counterparties specifically, (3) limitations resulting from governmental action in an effort to stabilize or provide additional regulation of the financial system, or (4) recessionary conditions that are deeper or last longer than currently anticipated.
+The United States and other governments have taken steps to try to stabilize the financial institutions in financial institutions.
+M&T and Provident's businesses and financial condition and results of operations could be adversely affected by (1) continued disruption and volatility in financial markets, (2) continued capital and liquidity concerns regarding financial institutions generally and our counterparties specifically, (3) limitations resulting from governmental action in an effort to stabilize or provide additional regulation of the financial system, or (4) recessionary conditions that are deeper or last longer than currently anticipated.
 Further, there can be no assurance that action by Congress, governmental agencies and regulators, including the enacted legislation authorizing the U.S. government to invest in financial institutions, or changes in tax policy, will help stabilize the U.S. financial system and any such action, including changes to existing legislation or policy, could have an adverse effect on the financial position or results of operation of M&T, Provident and/or the combined company.